The Origin and Evolution of Multiple Star Systems: IMPACT OF MULTIPLICITY ON PLANET FORMATION AND SYSTEM ARCHITECTURES

 \section{\textbf{IMPACT OF MULTIPLICITY ON PLANET FORMATION AND SYSTEM ARCHITECTURES}}

 The high frequency of multiple systems has the potential to have a strong impact on planet formation, both in terms of the overall frequency of planetary systems and on the architecture of those systems.
 In this section, we review the connections between multiplicity and planet formation, but we do not attempt a comprehensive review of all observations of protoplanetary disks in multiple systems.
 Instead, we focus on some specific areas where the observations place particular constraints on planetary system properties, either current or future.
-We refer the reader to other chapters in this volume (Miotello et al., Manara et al.) for additional discussion of disks in multiple systems.
 After discussing disks in binaries, we summarize the final population statistics for planets in binary systems among field stars, again focusing on aspects that shed light on formation models.